Tamairon/OPCSM-VAI/README.md

 OPCSM VAI has a toolbox with several elements.

- - STATE
+ - STATE -
    Put 1 when is triggered and put 0 when is not marked.
    Has a special mode "TOGGLE" then when is trigger change the previous value and keep it until new trigger.

- - TRANSITION
+ - TRANSITION -
-   Leave to continue program if the variable assigned is 1 in another case, pause the branch.
+   Leaves to continue program if the variable assigned is 1 in another case, pause the branch.

  - CONDITION
  - COUNTER